derrick-yu1/4-Bit-CPU/README.md

 ## How code is loaded into RAM in the testbench:
 In the “Overview of Architecture” section, there are two 4:1 mux for the address input of the RAM and the input data of the RAM.
 The muxes select whether the address and data inputted into the RAM is either from the object file or from the memory address register or bus.
 When you are uploading the object file to the RAM, the mux will be set to output whatever is from the object file for both address and the data input.
 When you are done uploading the object file, the mux will then select the memory address register for the address of the RAM and the bus for the data input.

-# What happens in RUN MODE
+# What happens in RUN Mode
 Each instruction will take six clock cycles (CPI = 6).
 This is because most instructions (arithmetic, BRLINK/Z) will take all six clock cycles, so no-operations were added to those instructions that did not need all six clock cycles to be completed.
 Each clock cycle has a very specific purpose in how to execute the instruction.
 As a result, they will be referred to as “T States” (T1-T6), where the first clock cycle is T1, the second clock cycle is T2, etc. The functionality of T1-T3 are the same for all instructions:

 T1: